-Avril Thomas was born in Malaysia 1956; She was a boarder at School in Scotland and Australia.
-Her favourite class was always art for which she always excelled.
-After school she did her nurses training at the Royal Adelaide Hospital but always wanted to be an artist.
+Avril Thomas was born in Malaysia 1956.
+She was a boarder at school in Scotland and Australia.
+Her favourite class was always art in which she excelled.
+After completing school she did her nurses training at the Royal Adelaide Hospital, but always wanted to be an artist.

 TRAINING

-For as long as she can remember she has attended art classes of many genres from Chinese painting, botanical art and drawing.
+Avril Thomas has attended art classes of many genres including Chinese painting, botanical art and drawing.
 Whilst attending a life drawing class in Queensland she was encouraged to teach drawing.
-On returning to South Australia went to the Adelaide Central School of Art for formal training.
+On returning to South Australia she attended the Adelaide Central School of Art for formal training.

 EXHIBITIONS

-Since then she has participated in many solo and group exhibitions.
+Avril has participated in many solo and group exhibitions.
 Her work is of a tonal realist nature ranging from floral to figurative pieces but her true love is portraiture.
-Her works can be found in most states of Australia, Hong Kong and U.S.A.
+Her works can be found in most state collections in Australia, in Hong Kong and the U.S.A.

 METHOD OF WORKING.